tsackton/taelgar/Campaigns/Dunmari Frontier/Party Treasure.md

 ## Magic Items to Allocate from Elemental Forge
 - Ring of Sharp Mind.
 Constructed by [[Faldrak Bronzehammer|Faldrak]] and [[Seeker]] from the plain gold ring with an empty setting for a small gem, and an enchanted diamond found in the chest of gems, clearly meant to fit into the ring.
 If you fail a Constitution saving throw to maintain concentration on a spell while wearing this ring, you can choose to succeed instead.
 Once you do this, a facet of the diamond turns cloudy.
 The diamond has six facets.
 When all facets are cloudy, the ring becomes non-magical.
-- A small crystal vial containing one remaining dose of universal solvent.
-Found in a hidden lead box, and used to destroy the silver threads binding the trapped elemental in the elemental forge.
 - A gray cloak.
 Also found in the lead box.
 Functions as a Cloak of Elvenkind.

 ## Magic Items under Construction by Umli

 Started work on Skaer steel items on 5 Jan 1749, will work 6 days/week.
 Started with 27 lb of Skaer steel. **On 17 Jan will send magic chest with Riswynn shield and 4 quivers of arrows for Wellby.**

 ### Arrows for Wellby
 12 lb Skaer steel for construction
 Started: 5 Jan 1749